JonasZeihe/skryper/README.md

 ## AI-Aided Development

 Skryper is an example of AI-aided software design and best practice coding.
 The development process was guided by AI to ensure a high-quality codebase, reflecting real-world complexities of file structures and `.gitignore` rules.

+## Reporting Issues

+If you encounter any bugs or issues while using Skryper, please help us improve the project by [creating an issue](https://github.com/jonaszeihe/skryper/issues) on GitHub.
+Skryper’s logging feature can be useful for providing detailed information when reporting problems.

 ## License